chatofgaming/chatofgaming.github.io/README.md

 also i <3 countryballs, my favorite countryball is: reichtangle

+but my youtube is dutch and my twitch also

+i dont have merch but now a website :)

+and join also my discord!!!: https://discord.gg/ZYp5xsm2

-THIS IS A DUMB WEBSITE CUSE ITS NOT DONE!!!
+`THIS WEBSITE IS DUMB CUSE ITS NOT DONE!!!